Here’s some good news: Unsubscribes aren’t bad news!

 5. Top Shop

 - Straight and transparent always works.
-Without beating around the bush, they give the customer a both-ways scenario and lets them make the decision.
+Without beating around the bush, they give the customer a both-ways scenario and let them make the decision.

 - Personalized and customizable options to continue the engagement.
 By offering the choice to select the specific subscriptions the customer would prefer, they aim at long-term customer retention.